maheswari8074/SortVision/README.md

 ### 📬 **Feedback & Suggestions**
 *We value your input!
 Share your thoughts through [GitHub Issues](https://github.com/alienx5499/sortvisioN/issues).*

-💡 *Let’s work together to enhance the understanding of sorting algorithms!*
+💡 *Let's work together to enhance the understanding of sorting algorithms!*

 </div>